progress/adetran/README.md

 Because of license requirements some functionality won't work and would need to be replaced.

 * The glossaries that were included in the data folder are not present.
 You will need to provide your own glossaries of standard terms.
 * The export and import of translation kits is missing a critical .dll.
 The code that performs this relies on a C based library that is not shipped with OpenEdge unless you have a Translation Manager or Visual Translator license.
-The code for that library is not part of this repository.

 It is left as an exercise to the reader to find a solution to this.
 The Microsoft .NET [zip classes](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression.zipfile?view=netframework-4.8) are one possible solution.
 Unfortunately, Microsoft did not implement zip file comment support in their library so this may be an incomplete solution.